-Shane is a CBC Manitoba journalist with nearly a decade of experience reporting in Winnipeg and around Manitoba.
-Email: email@example.com.
+Shane was a CBC Manitoba journalist.
+He has nearly a decade of experience reporting in Winnipeg and around Manitoba.

 Latest from Shane Gibson

 'Everybody takes notice': New siren shakes things up for Winnipeg emergency vehicles

 The Winnipeg Fire Paramedic Service is literally shaking things up in its latest attempt to make sure drivers are aware of oncoming emergency vehicles.